merdolvl/merdolvl/README.md

-# 👋 Hey, merdo here,
+# 👋 Hey, merdo here

 I'm an 18-year-old developer and tech enthusiast from Germany 🇩🇪